 Archaeology examines the development of historical events through geography, time, and culture, so the results of archaeological research are full of spatial information.
 And GIS is good at handling huge amounts of data.
 Every State has a State Historic Preservation Office where archaeologists use GIS to contribute locations and attributes of protected cultural resources.
 For example, an online mapping system in the State of New Mexico, NMCRIS, holds 200,000 records and receives new digital records through a web upload application.
 It also provides eligible users with site survey information used in the building permitting process.

 Walgreens, a company that operates pharmacy stores, uses ArcGIS technology to adapt to market needs.
 The company uses spatial analysis to understand market demand to adjust store locations and products.
 For example, if there is an unusual increase in the number of flu prescriptions in a particular location, then workers can order more flu shots in advance.
 And most recently, they used GIS to plan for locations and staffing for the COVID-19 vaccine rollout.

-Learn from vendors like ESRI
+Learn from vendors like Esri

 Focus on project based courses

-Work these tools into your daily projects
+Conclusion: Work these tools into your daily projects

 The best way to master a skill is to apply what you have learned.
 There are now very economical ways to learn GIS.
 Trial and error is a daily routine in the tech world.
 General intro courses are good initial exposure.
 But be sure to get some deep dive applied education.
 So our advice is to practice and focus on practical workflows or project based courses using GIS skills industry is asking for.
 You’ll come away with a marketable skill set and a new career!